26 datasets found

 1. Merged NUTS 2016 and NUTS 2021 data to enrich the dataset with regional labels.

-Final Dataset The final dataset was saved as a CSV file: germany-heis.csv, encoded in UTF-8 for compatibility.
+Final Dataset The final dataset was saved as a CSV file: france-heis.csv, encoded in UTF-8 for compatibility.
 It includes detailed information about HEIs in France, their categories, regional affiliations, and membership in European alliances.

 Summary This methodology ensures that the dataset is accurate, consistent, and enriched with valuable regional and institutional details.
 The final dataset is intended to serve as a reliable resource for analyzing French HEIs.